A Cross-Hierarchical Difference Feature Fusion Network Based on Multiscale Encoder-Decoder for Hyperspectral Change Detection: Conclusion

 \section{Conclusion}

-To address the insufficient exploitation of multiscale features in existing HCD methods, this paper proposes a detection framework referred to as CHMFFN, which incorporates several carefully designed components, including a multiscale encoder-decoder, residual connections, the improved attention mechanism DCCSA, and CNNs.
+To address the insufficient exploitation of multiscale features in existing HCD methods, this paper proposes a detection framework referred to as CHDFFN, which incorporates several carefully designed components, including multiscale encoder-decoder, residual connection, the improved attention mechanism DCCSA, and CNNs.
 The multiscale feature extraction sub-network is designed to extract and preliminarily fuse features through multiscale convolution blocks and an encoder-decoder structure.
-Subsequently, the STCFL module is embedded to more effectively learn and represent spectral–spatial–temporal features.
-Finally, the proposed AFAF module performs the ultimate fusion of high-level features output by the STCFL module, followed by an MLP classifier for pixel-level change detection.
-Extensive experiments conducted on four publicly available datasets demonstrate that CHMFFN can fully exploit hierarchical representations from multi-temporal HSI and multiscale spectral–spatial–temporal features, thereby significantly enhancing the accuracy of hyperspectral change detection.
+Subsequently, the SSCFL module is embedded to more effectively learn and represent spatial-spectral feature.
+Finally, the proposed AFAF module performs the ultimate fusion of high-level features output by the SSCFL module, followed by an MLP classifier for pixel-level change detection.
+Extensive experiments conducted on four publicly available datasets demonstrate that CHDFFN can fully exploit hierarchical representations from multi-temporal HSI and multiscale spatial-spectral feature, thereby significantly enhancing the accuracy of hyperspectral change detection.
 In future work, we plan to develop a semi-supervised change detection framework that leverages a limited amount of labeled data together with abundant unlabeled data.
 This approach aims to enhance model generalization by mining latent information from the unlabeled data, which is particularly valuable in scenarios where labeled samples are expensive or difficult to obtain.